dushoff/shellpipes/index.md

 An R package for working through Makefile and command lines.
 Designed to be used with [makestuff](https://github.com/dushoff/makestuff) and specifically with [pipeR.mk](https://github.com/dushoff/makestuff/blob/master/pipeR.mk).

-The shellpipes code is in the [backend of this repo](https://github.com/dushoff/shellpipes)
+The shellpipes code is in the [here](https://github.com/dushoff/shellpipes) (the back end of the repo that hosts this page).

 ## Installation